A NOTE OF WARNING

 Where do the dogs and cats we have for adoption come from?

-All our dogs and cats come from our shelter in China which is run by Mr Zhao and his team in Hebei, south of Beijing.
+All our dogs and cats come from our shelters in China which are run by Mr Zhao in Hebei and Anna in Beijing.
 Most of the dogs come from the Yulin dog meat festival in China, from trucks stopped by activists on the highway.
 They also come from slaughterhouses and breeding farms (some thankfully now closed), from factories where staff are boiling dogs and cats alive, from amusement arcades where cats are used as toys, and from around rubbish tips.

 Are they healthy and friendly?